 What are your thoughts about inheriting assets when your parents are dead?

 I was surprised when I did the maths, and even though I’d class my family somewhere between working and middle class, when my parents both pass away, there will be an Inheritance Tax bill.
 Our family home is valued at around £450,000.
-That alone wipes out all of one of my parents IHT allowances (£325,000 + the additional £100,000 residence nil rate) and some.
+That alone wipes out all of one of my parents IHT allowances (£325,000 + the additional £125,000 residence nil rate).
 My parents also own a second home, cars, motorbikes and each have savings in ISA accounts.
 When all this is taken into account I know that my sister and I will be facing a 40% IHT charge on any money above the two allowances added together.

 This will have to be paid to HMRC before ANY of my parents assets are released to me and my sister.
 Previously I wouldn’t have known where to start or who to contact to understand why I was being charged to receive my parent’s hard earned money!
 I’m sure there are many people that will be in this position because they have never used a financial adviser.